arcpac/customer-pricing-app-V2/README.md

 - **All Products scope**: resolved dynamically at query time — newly added products automatically fall under the profile
 - **Deleted products**: items snapshot at profile creation; resolver skips product if no longer in catalogue
 - **Tie-break**: newer profile wins, giving suppliers a natural override mechanism (create a new more-specific rule to override an old one)

+  # Next steps:
+Next, I would move the in-memory store to a persistent database and add stronger validation, tests, and API documentation.
+I would improve the pricing engine with configurable precedence, audit history, and effective dates for profiles to support more complex commercial scenarios.
+I would also explore AI-assisted pricing insights, such as flagging unusually aggressive discounts, margin risks, or recommending pricing adjustments based on similar customer behaviour.